laravel/vapor-docs/1.0/projects/deployments.md

 ### Hot Module Replacement With Mix

-If you are using code splitting and "hot module replacement" with Laravel mix during local development, you will need to use the `mix` helper locally and the `asset` helper when deploying to Vapor:
+If you are using code splitting and "hot module replacement" with Laravel Mix during local development, you will need to use the `mix` helper locally and the `asset` helper when deploying to Vapor:

 ```php
 @if (app()->environment('local'))